Hands-on Gear Review

 BabyGearLab Editors' Hands-on Review

 We love the mission of Honest Company, and respect the efforts the company is making to create a quality line of eco-health oriented products.
-However, the actual performance of the Honest Diaper in our tests was not as impressive as we'd hoped relative to competing green diapers.
-We also have objected, in multiple emails to the company co-founder Christopher Gavigan (he has never replied in writing), to the company's repeated use of marketing claims that we feel mislead customers into thinking the diaper is entirely plant-based, when in fact it is not (more on this later in "A History of Misleading Marketing Claims" below).
+However, the actual performance of the Honest Diaper in our tests was not as impressive as some competing diapers, which cost less than Honest.
+We also have objected, in multiple emails to the company co-founder Christopher Gavigan (he has never replied in writing), to the company's previous use of marketing claims that we feel mislead customers into thinking the diaper is entirely plant-based, when in fact it is not (more on this below, see Other Pretty Important Information).

 We believe that a subscription model can be a convenient and economic option, once you've settled into a specific brand, but we prefer the simpler subscription model offered by Amazon which offers more flexibility to choose the product(s) you want, a straight-forward discount, clear per unit pricing, and free-shipping.
 Amazon's subscription discounts vary, but range from 5% to 20% off the regular Amazon price.
-The deepest discount, of 20% off, is available if you join Amazon Mom's.
+The deeper discounts, of 20% off, are available in some cases if you join Amazon Mom's.
 Unfortunately, Honest Diapers are not available from Amazon.
 Too bad, because with Amazon's discounts the Honest Diaper might be much more compelling.

 A History of Misleading Marketing Claims

-Lastly, but perhaps least importantly, we find the Honest Company's marketing to be more than a little misleading when it comes to describing their product's inclusion of synthetic materials.
+Last, we found the Honest Company's previous marketing to be misleading when it came to describing their product's inclusion of synthetic materials.
+Which led us to wonder how honest they are really being.

-While company co-founder Christopher Gavigan told us the Honest Diaper is 80% plant-based (which is laudable), the most prominent page of the website (as of Jan 18, 2013) about the Diaper Bundle described the product as "100% plant based" and not exposing your baby to any "synthetic chemicals (ever!)" (see highlighted section of this screen capture from 1/18/13).
-Yet, the website also clearly notes on other pages that their diapers do include petroleum-based sodium polyacrylate (SAP) for absorbency, just like conventional diapers, and they openly admitted to their use of petroleum-based SAP when we inquired for details.
-We don't know how the diapers can simultaneously include the petroleum-based chemical SAP as a key ingredient and also be 100% free of synthetic chemicals.
+While company co-founder Christopher Gavigan told us the Honest Diaper is 80% plant-based,the most prominent page of the website (on Jan 18, 2013) about the Diaper Bundle described the product as "100%… plant based" and not exposing your baby to any "synthetic chemicals (ever!)" (see highlighted section of this screen capture from 1/18/13).
+However, after our previous review of the Honest Company and a conference call with the one of its founders where they openly admitted to their use of petroleum-based SAP when we inquired for details, the website now clearly states it does have some sodium polyacrylate (SAP) or less SAP for absorbency, just like conventional diapers.
+We don't know how the diapers can simultaneously include the petroleum-based chemical SAP as a key ingredient and also be 100% free of synthetic chemicals, however, we do appreciate the changes they have made to the description of their product and the effort to be more transparent.

 Is SAP a Skin Irritant?